 - 9.2.
-The application relates to the provision of an electrical kiosk and EV Charging points.
+The application relates to the provision of an electrical kiosk and 6 no. EV Charging points.
 The application documentation provides the background to this proposal describing that the Government has accelerated the transition to electric vehicles to 2030 and by 2025, it is estimated that there will be 25,000 battery electric vehicles driven on the roads of Oxfordshire.
 As part of Cherwell District Council's Climate Emergency declaration, it has prepared a Climate Action Framework which, amongst other measures shows support for electric and active travel as the new normal as a measure to contribute towards the District achieving net zero emissions by 2050. - 9.3.
 Park and Charge Oxfordshire is a partnership project between Oxfordshire County Council, SSE, Zeta, Urban Integrated and the University of Oxford who are leading the way to help local District Council's across Oxfordshire provide electric charging hubs to accommodate this growth.
 The project is funded by Innovate UK and is proposed to provide hubs to meet demand as take up grows.
 The location of the initial car parks for the hubs have been chosen so that the charging points are close to residential areas with little off-street parking.
 The charging points are bookable overnight so they can be used by local residents who might otherwise have difficulties charging their electric vehicle and which are available to visitors otherwise. - 9.4.
-This particular site is within Kidlington Village Centre covered by Policy Kidlington 2.
-The Policy aims to strengthen the town centre by supporting shopping, leisure and other main town centre uses and as a core centre for the village.
-The application site is part of an existing car park and the plan is to set aside 12 parking spaces for EV use, with a kiosk to link to the charging points. - 9.5.
+This particular site is within Bicester Town Centre forming part of an existing car park and the plan is to set aside 12 parking spaces for EV use, with a kiosk to link to the charging points.

+9.5.
 The principle of providing EV charging points in existing car parks is considered to be acceptable as it would facilitate infrastructure to support visitors and residents move to a more sustainable form of transport and this would contribute to mitigating the impacts of climate change, reducing air pollution and to help the Council achieve its targets for a net zero carbon District by 2050.
 The proposal would therefore comply with Policies SLE4 and ESD1 of the Cherwell Local Plan Part 1 2011-2031.